Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Did basics of the PIL(pillow) library which works with opening and manipulating images.
 -Did regular expressions basics.
 Confortable using the re library and associated functions(search,sub,findall) -Confortable using valitation PyPi packages to validate user inputs without having to create my own patterns.
+-Introduction into classes.
+I am a bit confortable with creating classes and their need.
+I also understand what objects are and how we can create methods(inside the class) to operate on the object.
+Also dealing woth validation using the setter function.

 CHALLENGES